Greenland Ending, Explained: What Happens to John Garrity and His Family?

 Greenland Ending

 John is initially baffled as any of his neighbors about why he and his family were selected for relocation.
 As it is later revealed, it was for his job as a structural engineer.
 He builds high rises, and the government will definitely need people like him in the post-apocalyptic world.
 That privilege has been granted to a very selected portion of the total population.
-Doctors, engineers, and people belonging to other professions that can actively contribute to society building in the future have been selected.
+Doctors, engineers, and people belonging to other professions who can actively contribute to society building in the future have been selected.

 Knowing that they can’t save everyone, the government has only focused on ensuring the safety of those who will, in turn, ensure the survival of humanity.
 The families of 99% of the armed forces were not selected for the evacuation.
 Predictably, law and order have been swiftly replaced by anarchy and chaos.
 People have begun giving in to despair, but fortunately for the Garrity family, there are still people in the world who are clinging to their integrity and compassion.

-A medical professional gives her enough supply of insulin and other drugs for Nathan to last for a while.
+A medical professional gives her enough insulin and other drugs for Nathan to last for a while.
 None of these people have to be there.
 And yet, they have volunteered to serve and act with empathy and understanding as humanity faces its twilight hour.
 The privilege granted to the Garritys because of John’s education and accomplishments is abruptly taken away the moment it is revealed that Nathan has diabetes.
 So, they are left to wonder about their fate, like most of the people on earth.

 Desperately hoping that what he heard about the flights in Canada is true, John races against time as he drives towards the airport.
 Fortunately, the plane is there.
 The family convinces one of the pilots to let them board it.
 When they finally get to Greenland, a shockwave caused by the impact of one of the fragments crashes the plane, killing the pilots.
 The Garritys and other passengers make it to the bunker right before the collision.